Dhanaji Jadhav

 Dhanaji Jadhav (1650 – July 1708) also known as Dhanaji Jadhav Rao, was a prominent Maratha general and served as the Senapati of the Maratha Empire during the reigns of Rajaram I, Tarabai, and Shahu I. Alongside Santaji Ghorpade, he conducted highly successful campaigns against the Mughals from 1689 to 1696, contributing significantly to the Maratha cause.
-Furthermore, he played a pivotal role in the initial expansion of the Gujarat Province while consistently defeating Mughal forces.
+Furthermore, he played a pivotal role in the initial expansion of the Gujarat Subah while consistently defeating Mughal forces.

 Background

-Dhanaji was a member of the Jadhav Rao clan of Sindhkhed.
+Dhanaji was a member of the Jadhav clan of Sindkhed Raja.
 He was the descendant of Lakhuji Jadhav.
 Dhanaji was raised by Shivaji's mother, Jijabai, following the assassination of Dhanaji's great-grandfather, Achloji, who was Jijabai's brother.
-Achloji's son, Santaji, perished in the Battle of Kanakgiri.
+Achloji's son, Santaji, perished in the Battle of Kanakagiri.
 Santaji's son and Dhanaji's father, Shambhu Singh, was also nurtured by Jijabai.
 Shambhu Singh met his demise at the Battle of Pavan Khind.

 Early military career

 At a young age, Dhanaji joined the Maratha Army under the leadership of Shivaji's commander-in-chief, Prataprao Gujar.
 During the battles at Umbrani and Nesari, Dhanaji's exceptional performance drew the attention of Shivaji for the first time.
 He was subsequently appointed by Shivaji, even on his deathbed, as one of the six pillars of the Maratha Empire who would safeguard the kingdom during challenging times.
-Their unwavering struggle and continued resistance against the Mughal Army played a crucial role in ensuring the survival and success of the Marathas in the 27-Year war between the forces of Aurangzeb and the Marathas.
+Their unwavering struggle and continued resistance against the Army of the Mughal Empire played a crucial role in ensuring the survival and success of the Marathas in the 27-Year war between the forces of Aurangzeb and the Marathas.